day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ### The Running App

-Until this moment, it may not have occurred to you that `re-frame-10x` is a part of your app.
-Yes, it may look separate, but it is running in the same browser VM as your app, and it is a code dependency of your app, which means it can be accessed from the REPL like any other part of your app.
+Until this moment, it may not have occurred to you that `re-frame-10x` is effectively a part of your app.
+Yes, it certainly looks separate, but it is running alongside your app in the same browser VM, and it is a code dependency of your app, which means it can be accessed from the REPL like any other part of your app.

-So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into `re-frame-10x's` data structures and access any trace data we wanted.
+So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into the data structures whch store trace and access anythink we wanted.

+Let's flesh this concept out a bit.
 Imagine that `re-frame-10x` supplied an API function called, say, `get-trace` in a namespace called, say, `tenX`, then you could evaluate the following at the REPL:
 ```
 (tenX/get-trace [:some :identifing :path :to :the :trace :you :want 1234])